Dave Dee, Dozy, Beaky, Mick & Tich: Career

 In 1979, Dave Dee produced, but didn't perform on, the band's single, "You've Got Me on the Run", which featured Beaky on lead vocals.
 In 1980 or 1982, Dave Dee rejoined the band, though not consistently.
 Sometimes appearing for half of a show, but not all of one.
 Pete Lucas left and was replaced by singer, John Hatchman.
 While initially a singer in the band, Hatchman eventually began playing drums and Beaky returned to guitar.
 The group continued to make records, usually with Dave Dee, though not always, such as in the case of the 1986 single, "Matthew and Son".
 In the meantime, Dave Dee had become a record producer with Magnet Records.
 In 1987, the band moved to Marbella, except for Dave Dee, practically removing him from the band.

 In 1989, the band moved back to England, though without John Dymond, who wanted to stay behind.
 Paul Bennett replaced him.
 A few years later, Tony Carpenter replaced Bennett.
 In the 1990s, they started performing once more, this time with Dave Dee.
-Dave Dee was a J.P. in Cheshire until he retired from the bench in 2008 due to his failing health.
+Dave Dee was a justice of the peace in Cheshire until he retired from the bench in 2008 due to his failing health.
 He continued to perform with his band almost up until his death on 9 January 2009.
 He had been suffering from prostate cancer since early 2001.

 In July 2005, Dozy, Beaky, Mick and Tich performed at the Merryhill Music Festival at the Merryhill Leisure naturist club in Norfolk, England.

+In 2008, to celebrate 40 years since "The Legend of Xanadu" entering the music charts, a Blue plaque was placed in Salisbury.

 In 2013, John Dymond (the original Beaky) returned to the band.
 In 2014, Tich retired after 50 years.

 With Ray Frost as the new "Tich", the band, still including two original members, pledged to continue.
-However Trevor Ward-Davies (Dozy) died on 13 January 2015, aged 70, after a short illness.
+However, Trevor Ward-Davies (Dozy) died on 13 January 2015, aged 70, after a short illness.
 He is survived by his wife, Yvonne.

 The 2021 film Last Night in Soho, directed by Edgar Wright, features the band's 1968 hit of the same name.
+The band are considered for the "legends" stage at Glastonbury Festival 2024.

+Rhythm guitarist and vocalist Pete Lucas (Mick II) died on 16 December 2023, his 73rd birthday.

+Ian Amey (Tich) died on 15 February 2024, at the age of 79.